 To: Andrew <[email protected]> 2.
 Hello Andrew! |

-{{ListTitle}} | The name of the mailing list the contact is currently subscribed to | Thank you for subscribing to our “{{ListTitle}}” newsletter! | Thank you for subscribing to our “Fashion Trends” newsletter! |
+{{ListTitle}} | The name of the list to which the campaign was sent. | Thank you for subscribing to our “{{ListTitle}}” newsletter! | Thank you for subscribing to our “Fashion Trends” newsletter! |

 {{Email}} | The contact's email address.
 Only works in email campaigns. | You’re receiving this email because you provided your email address, {{Email}}, at the Marketing Expo. | You’re receiving this email because you provided your email address, [email protected], at the Marketing Expo. |